brunorota0/shortener/README.md

 ## Running the app
 - To run the app enter `npm run start:dev` for dev (watch mode) or just `npm start` in terminal.

+## How to possibly scale the App
+- We can separate this app in two microservices (Shorten-ms and Redirect-ms).
+Being that the Redirect-ms will have more request than the shorten, i would setup that microservice to have more resources.
+For example, i would add more memory (or EC2 Memory Optimized instance in AWS) being that this will use memory caching.
+- Another option could be setup the Redirect-ms to have a better DB response time.
+In this approach i would remove the memory caching and create a EC2 Storage Optimized instance in AWS.